Search for cities, countries, lakes and rivers

 Water Temperature Chart for Iowa River in Iowa City Over the Last 30 Days

 Today the water temperature in Iowa City is higher than the same day in previous years.
-The water temperature range here in April is from 41°F to 61°F. The water temperature is trending upward, and it has increased both over the past 30 days and the past week.
+The water temperature range here in September is from 52°F to 70°F. The water temperature has decreased over the past 7 days but has increased over the past month.

 The forecasted water temperature values for Iowa City are presented in the table below.